AØKK08333U Seminar: Bayesian Econometrics

 Bayesian methods offer a fresh perspective to econometrics, as they allow to tackle complicated estimation problems in a tractable way.
-These approaches usually rely on simulation methods and can therefore have an advantage over classical methods.
-For instance, unobserved variables (like latent utilities or random effects) can be difficult to integrate out of a likelihood function, but are generally straightforward to simulate in a Bayesian framework.
+These approaches rely on simulation methods and can therefore have an advantage over classical methods.
+For instance, unobserved variables (like latent utilities or random effects) may be difficult to integrate out of a likelihood function in a classical way, but are generally straightforward to simulate in a Bayesian framework.

 • Deadline of pre-paper uploadet to Absalon: One week before presentations

-• Presentations/Workshops: Week 47 (i.e Nov 20-21, dates will be determined at the first class meeting).
+• Presentations/Workshops: Week 46 or 47 (dates to be determined at the kick-off meeting).

 Read about the study programme and curricula at MSc in Economics